Probing the pathogens that afflicted ancient humanity

 Several countries where Anopheles was a peripheral or cold-limited species have succeeded in reducing malaria in areas where it was once endemic with strategies focused on eliminating or controlling mosquitoes, including large-scale insecticide dispersal.
 Today, both governments and non-governmental organizations like the Bill and Melinda Gates Foundation continue to invest in mosquito control, from indoor residual spray of insecticides, to insecticide-treated nets and treatment or elimination of outdoor water containers.
 These measures do not work long without sustained effort because mosquitoes can adapt and rapidly rebound.
 Reducing malaria has required sustained work and cultural change by people from thousands of communities.
 Deaths from malaria in Burkina Faso have been reduced by half since their peak in 2003, and other countries have seen major reductions.
 But the disease still remains one of the highest causes of death in the region.

-Both these cases help to illustrate that the first line of defense against pathogens is human behavior.
+Both these cases help to illustrate that the first line of defense against pathogens is behavioral.
 How we learn to interact with other people and the ways that we shape the world around us create opportunities for pathogens to strike.
 The biggest challenges are cases where the structures and behaviors that may have helped us solve one problem in the past create unforeseen avenues for new pathogens to emerge.

 When new pathogens invade